KalimeroMK/filterable/README.md

 [![Travis](https://img.shields.io/travis/kalimeromk/filterable.svg?style=flat-square)]()
 [![Total Downloads](https://img.shields.io/packagist/dt/kalimeromk/filterable.svg?style=flat-square)](https://packagist.org/packages/kalimeromk/filterable)

+#### In Laravel, we commonly face the problem of adding repetitive filtering code, this package will address this problem.

 ## Install

 `composer require kalimeromk/filterable`

 ## Usage

 Write a few lines about the usage of this package.

 ## Testing

 Run the tests with:

 ``` bash